 In 1992, Applied Separations entered into a Cooperative Research and Development Agreement (CRADA) with the U.S. Department of Agriculture to develop a low-cost supercritical fluid extraction instrument that overcomes many of the shortcomings of the instruments currently in the marketplace.
 The culmination of this effort, two years later, was the Spe-ed SFE.
 Two of the foremost experts in supercritical fluid extraction, Dr. Jerry King and the late Dr. Robert Maxwell, have lent their names to the Spe-ed SFE project.
 Market acceptance of the Spe-ed SFE was overwhelming.

 Applied Separations continues to be on the cutting edge of SCF technology, developing new systems to meet customers' demands.
-The SCF line now includes the Spe-ed SFE-Prime for teaching SCF in the college laboratory; the Spe-ed SFE-2 and 4 - the original SCF bench-top laboratory systems; the Helix modular SCF system; the 2Tech-L/S Movable/Small Pilot system; Custom designed and Large Scale Production SCF systems.
+The SCF line now includes the Spe-ed SFE-Basic for teaching SCF in the college laboratory; the Spe-ed SFE-2 and 4 - the original SCF bench-top laboratory systems; the Helix modular SCF system; the 2Tech-L/S Movable/Small Pilot system; Custom designed and Large Scale Production SCF systems.
 These SCF systems are used for a multitude of applications such as the development of the breast cancer drug “tamoxifen” (taxol), nano-particle research, MIM debinding, archaeological restoration, aerogel drying, medical device cleaning, and natural products, just to name a few.

 In the late 1990s, Applied Separations added two product lines.
 The fast PSE and one PSE were developed to answer a need in the pressurized solvent extraction (PSE) field.
 The PSE replaces slow traditional extraction methods, saving time, money, and solvents

 In addition, Applied Separations has expanded its extensive SPE line to include Flash Chromatography products.
 Applied Separations now produces QuEChERs.

 Applied Separations also offers custom filling in DNA-free cleanroom facilities for the contract filling of filters, packings, sorbents (proprietary or generic) in spin baskets, polypropylene cartridges, and 96-well microtiter plates, or any other configuration.